Notice of Non-Discrimination

 Pierce Transit grants all people equal access to its transportation services.

-How Pierce Transit responds to Title VI, ADA, and other Discrimination Complaints
+How Pierce Transit responds to Title VI, ADA and other discrimination complaints

 When Pierce Transit receives a discrimination complaint, the Civil Rights Officer will determine if the agency has jurisdiction.
 The Complainant will receive an acknowledgment letter within 15 business days, informing them whether the complaint will be investigated.